CePeU/MarkdownToFoundry/README.md

 Adjusts and exports the natively as HTML rendered Markdown from Obsidian to Foundry VTT.
 An  [Obsidian](https://obsidian.md) plugin to copy notes as HTML to the clipboard, export as file and/or upload as journal to Foundry VTT.

+## Why Obsidian and not directly in Foundry

+This is a purely personal view and while I love Foundry as a VTT it sucks at preparation:

+### Foundry Cons
+- The devs only improve marginally on Foundry journals.
+Journals are only a second or third thought in their considerations. (even their own content creators are affected by this if I am informed correctly)
+- The editor sucks even though it could be made better with just a bit of effort (not even an undo ist implemented, font handling is a mess, html sanitizing seems to have been rolled up in a wild magic zone, etc.).
+- Campaign management sucks (and if I get a tip or two I will try Ripper's module which seems quite nice)
+- It is a VTT (more or less)

+### Obsidian pros
+- Better editor (with plugins, undo, formatting etc.)
+- Dataview plugin and now Base!
+- Second window during gameplay (one for Foundry one for Obsidian = more Screen size)
+- note centric + a lot of plugins for that
+- better/easier backup
+- better search and organization of notes

 ## Foreword

 A long time ago now it seems I read the following line: